RamOchoa-HES/HyperCode/README.md

 - Total points: 17

 Note: compared to our previous sprint, this sprint has an increased capacity due to team members availability.
-We believe our capacity was at 80% but this sprint our capacity is at 100%
+We believe our capacity was at 80% but this sprint our capacity is at 100%.
+All of our stories were big enough to be completed in one sprint and nothing more.

 * Access Services Editor UI - 5
 * Security & Authentication Back-end - 5